 Shallow waters make it ideal for young children.

-Best time to visit is in June or September when you'll find it far less crowded than the peak months of July and August.
+Best time to visit?
+June or September, that's when you'll find it far less crowded than the peak months of July and August.

 You can get here by foot I believe, but it'll take you half the day to get to the beach and back.

 Who wants to waste good beach time, right?

 So, if it's a day at the beach you want then get an early morning boat here from Cala Gonone, Santa Maria Navarrese or Arbatax.

 trips to Cala Mariolu and the other beaches like Goloritze and Cala

 Another good idea is to hire your own little motorboat, you don't need a license for this and there are a number of boat companies in Cala Gonone who can assist.
 If you stay at the Bue Marino they'll be happy to advise you.